robbert-vdh/nih-plug/BREAKING_CHANGES.md

 ## [2022-05-2y]

 - The `Plugin::initialize()` method now takes a `&mut impl InitContext` instead of a `&mut impl ProcessContext`.
-This is to avoid soundness issues when `ProcessContext` lets you access sidechain buffer and auxiliary outputs in the future and because most of the methods on `ProcessContext` would not be applicable to initialization.
+- `Plugin::process()` now takes a new `aux: &mut AuxiliaryBuffers` parameter.
+  This was needed to allow auxiliary (sidechain) inputs and outputs.

 ## [2022-05-22]